ryooan/ryooan.github.io/my_collections/_posts/2020-11-20-Predicting The Biden Presidency.md

 35% - Democrats win a majority in the Senate in 2020 (50 seats plus Harris as tiebreaker)

 <h1>NOTES</h1>
-<i>Why am I so uncertain on getting some of these things done even if Democrats win the Senate?</i>
+*Why am I so uncertain on getting some of these things done even if Democrats win the Senate?*
 Because the filibuster exists and I think it's unlikely Democrats get rid of it even with control of the Senate, which makes it very difficult for them to pass legislation they want to pass.

-<i>Why are some of these proposals less than what Biden has proposed, for example free college for families earning less than $100k instead of his $125k proposal or $500 billion for climate change instead of his $2 trillion proposal?</i>
+*Why are some of these proposals less than what Biden has proposed, for example free college for families earning less than $100k instead of his $125k proposal or $500 billion for climate change instead of his $2 trillion proposal?*
 Because no president gets what they want and I wanted to set the bar for the question at something more plausible to make it interesting.
 If I set his free college income limit at $125k but the final bill ends up at $110k I think most people would consider that being a goal fulfilled for Biden, even though he didn't get quite what he wanted.

-<i>Why did I pick these questions and issues?</i>
+*Why did I pick these questions and issues?*
 Mostly I just focused on the bigger issues and things that will have a clear yes or no resolution.
 Biden has tons of pretty specific proposals on his website, so I just picked some of the biggest or most controversial to keep things simple and the ones I think will have the most attention on them during his term.
 I also picked a few that I'm interested in and want to follow.
 Predicting things is a good way to keep track of what happens with them, it gives you a bigger incentive to follow up on their outcome.

 <h1>SCORING</h1>